 A Refundable Credit Note with details of the refund made will be available in the Credit Notes page.

-You can use this option to record refunds that have been made via payment methods other than card such as cash, check, bank transfer, and so on.
+You can use this option to record refunds that have been made via payment methods other than card and online wallets, which refer to cash, check, bank transfer, and so on.

 Click Record Refund to provide details of the refund, such as the amount, refund method, refund date, reference number.
 Provide comments and notes, if any.

 You can also record offline refunds using the 'record a refund' API .